The-Brook-Nook/General/RULES.md

 ## Voice Chat 🎙️:
 > Please avoid these following behaviors:
 1. **Loud/Screaming:** Please do not talk excessively loud, even far away.
 2. **Soundboards:** It is fine to be using Soundboards, however do not play music in a crowded area.
 Use the Boombox for that.
-Excessive use of a Soundboard could also get you warned of your voice muted.
+Excessive use of a Soundboard could also get you warned or your voice muted.

 ## Perks 👑:
 > While we offer perks to certain people / ranks and gamepasses, please make sure to follow these rules: